noahehall/theBookOfNoah/architecture/rdbms_database_design.md

 # fundamental concepts
 ## database
-   - a shared collection of related data used to support the activities ofa partocular organization
+   - a shared collection of related data used to support the activities of a particular organization
    - properties
       - a representation of some aspect of the real world or a collection of data elements(facts) representing real world information
       - is logical, coherent and internally consistent